Kubat (singer)

 Ramazan Kubat (born 4 October 1974), better known as Kubat, is a Turkish singer and composer distinguished with his particular style and his applied use of electronic instruments in his songs.
 He is known for his Turkish folk music performances as well as his Turkish pop music performances like Karaağaç.

 Early life

 Kubat was born in Antwerp in 1974.
 His father was an Alevi Muslim Turk and his mother is a Sunni Muslim Turk from Karacalar village in Emirdağ.
 His uncle is a hafiz from the same village.
-He is now based in Turkey since over a decade, he was advantaged by the opportunities and outlets his talents found already at a very early age.
+He has been based in Turkey for over a decade, and was advantaged by the opportunities and outlets his talents found already at a very early age.
 He started to play his father's "cura" (a smaller version of bağlama) at the age of five, he sang in a restaurant at age eight and was even admitted in his teens into a 300-member church choir as its only Muslim member according to his web site.
 His family has an artistic background: his uncle Şemsettin Kubat is an important poet of Turkish folk literature who is based in Emirdağ.